purajit/gitstack/README.md

+## Installation
-add .gitstack to your global gitignore currently, I just add the path to my clone to my PATH and use `gst <command>`
+add .gitstack to your global gitignore clone this repo currently, I just add the path to my clone to my PATH

+## Usage

 ### Create new branch
 gst b new_branch_name (from trunk)